 Recovery during Immigration and Settlement (RISE)

 In partnership with and funding from Immigration, Refugees and Citizenship Canada (IRCC) plus funding from the United Way Toronto and York Region (to support refugee claimants), Madison has developed and expanded its Recovery during Immigration and Settlement (RISE) program significantly since it started in 2011.
 Many RISE clients come from war-torn countries where they have experienced trauma and often persecution.
-RISE provides a range of community-based, holistic services to address both mental health and settlement challenges for newcomers and refugees, such as one-on- one case management, group orientation sessions, (orientation to the Canadian health care system, housing social assistance and employment support services) and social activities such as field trips to various Toronto landmarks and cultural attractions.
-RISE works in partnership with and referrals from COSTI Immigrant Services, The Neighbourhood Organization, Working Women Community Centre, Canadian Centre for Victims of Torture and other partners and collaborators such as the Agincourt Community Services Association (ACSA).
+RISE provides a range of community-based, holistic services to address both mental health and settlement challenges for newcomers and refugees, such as one-on- one case management, group orientation sessions, (orientation to the Canadian health care system, housing, social assistance and employment support services) and social activities such as field trips to various Toronto landmarks and cultural attractions.
+RISE works in partnership with and receives referrals from COSTI Immigrant Services, The Neighbourhood Organization, Working Women Community Centre, Canadian Centre for Victims of Torture and Agincourt Community Services Association (ACSA) amongst others.

 Madison’s RISE program is designed to support a positive settlement experience that promotes independence, health, recovery and a sense of belonging in Canada.
-Both the clients and the staff members of the RISE program come from diverse backgrounds and immigration experiences.
-Madison staff members offer services in English, Arabic, Farsi, and Amharic.
+Both the clients and the staff members of the RISE program come from diverse backgrounds and have immigration experiences.
+Madison staff members offer services in English, Arabic, Farsi, Spanish, Pashto, and Dari.

 The RISE program supports newcomers living in Toronto who are experiencing substantial stress during their settlement process.
 This may present as depression, anxiety, restlessness, changes in behaviour and a lack of hope for the future.